mridul037/mridul037/README.md

 **Quote of the hour:**

-The only sin is to make a choice without knowing you are making one.
+Success is a lousy teacher.
+It seduces smart people into thinking they can't lose.

-~ Jonathan Shewchuk
+~ Bill Gates
 <pre>

 </pre>